a-lucic/a-lucic.github.io/_pages/cv.md

 Teaching
 ======
-* 2024 - 2025: Interpretability and Explainability in AI, University of Amsterdam
+* Interpretability and Explainability in AI, University of Amsterdam, 2025
-* 2024 - 2025: NLP 2, University of Amsterdam
+* NLP 2, University of Amsterdam, 2025
-* 2024 - 2025: Applied Machine Learning, University of Amsterdam
+* Applied Machine Learning, University of Amsterdam, 2024
+* Fairness, Accountability, Confidentiality, Transparency in AI, University of Amsterdam, 2021
-* 2020 - 2021: Fairness, Accountability, Confidentiality, Transparency in AI, University of Amsterdam
+* Fairness, Accountability, Confidentiality, Transparency in AI, University of Amsterdam, 2020